Unritrattoperunirci | Unitedaroundaportrait

 The essence of UNRITRATTOPERUNIRCI is to go beyond the spheres of the virtual to bring this project to a Public Art Travelling Project in the form of a digital and interactive work.
 Going beyond the virtual to reach the real, two worlds that coexist but where perception is not the same.
 Art acts as a link, creating a passage, a path.
 Each stage brings more people together and creates interactions.
 UNRITRATTOPERUNIRCI stands not only as a witness to a historical period, but also as proof that art creates connections, links between people, who for a brief moment are united through art.
 More than 1,000 people have now taken part in the project by sending in their photos, including TV presenter Karine Ferri, singer Laura Pausini, singer Piero Pelù, composer Alfredo Rapetti Mogol, international artists Abdoulaye Konaté and Barthélémy Toguo, and the director of the Moderne Art Fair Isabelle Keit Parinaud.

-The fifth stage of the project will take place in Paris at Moderne Art Fair – Pavillon Art Contemporain, curated by Julie Fazio with the support of Boesso Art Gallery.
+The fifth stage of the project takes place in Paris at Moderne Art Fair – Contemporay Art Pavilion, curated by Julie Fazio with the support of Boesso Art Gallery.
 Vincenzo Marsiglia has developed a new artistic proposal in which the viewer is totally immersed in the work, like a Black Box.

-UNRITRATTOPERUNIRCI will be exhibited for the first time outside its native country and it is naturally in Paris, a city dear to the artist’s heart, that the project will take place.
+UNRITRATTOPERUNIRCI exhibits for the first time outside its native country and it is naturally in Paris, a city dear to the artist’s heart, that the project will take place.

 “Art and culture have always been means to enhance knowledge and favor a ‘renaissance’; and often enough they were the best expedient to enact a new message.
 I would like to invite you to add your voice to this new message by a simple act: a selfie, a photo picture which I will transform into an art portrait.”
 Vincenzo Marsiglia.